The Missouri Driver/Nondriver License

 Ages 69 and under

-Nondriver license will expire on the applicant's date of birth in the sixth year* after date of issuance.
+The nondriver ID will expire on the applicant's date of birth in the sixth year* after date of issuance.

 Ages 70 and over

-Replacing a Lost/Stolen/Destroyed Missouri Driver License
+Replacing a Lost, Stolen, or Destroyed Missouri Driver License or Nondriver ID

 Type of Document Valid